 Visit Us Online!

 While we are worshiping online, we still would love to welcome you into our community if you’re new here.
 Watch a service, and if you’d like to get to know us better, fill out a visitor information form, and one of our pastors will get in touch with you.
 More info on our virtual church life can be found on our Virtual Church page.

 Come as you are

 Some of us wear shorts and t-shirts, others wear suits and ties.
 On days when the Seahawks are playing, you’ll see lots of jerseys and even some blue and green hair!
 Wear whatever is comfortable for you.
 AWE (Alternative Worship Experience) services on the 3rd Sunday of each month are particularly casual.
-You’re also welcome to sit wherever you feel most comfortable.

 What services are like